News

 “This project is about more than remembering a storm,” said local Hot Springs community organizer Kevin Reese.
 “It’s about honoring the people who carried each other through it, and ensuring that the story is preserved for generations to come.”

-The project is supported by a Digital Opportunities grant from Dogwood Health Foundation made available by the Spring Creek Community Center.
+The project is supported by a Digital Opportunities grant from Dogwood Health Trust made available by the Spring Creek Community Center.
 In partnership with the Libraries at the University of North Carolina at Chapel Hill, the eBook edition of Through Our Eyes will be made Open Access, ensuring that anyone can freely read and share it.
 In addition, the underlying source materials—including photographs, transcripts, and audio recordings—are being preserved and made openly available for researchers, educators, and future generations.

 The book is also the first release from the Million Memory Project, a new publishing initiative dedicated to creating community-published books across Appalachia and beyond.
 Founded by publishing entrepreneur Mitchell Davis—previously a founder of BookSurge (acquired by Amazon and now Kindle Direct Publishing) and BiblioLabs (acquired by Lyrasis)—the Million Memory Project combines professional publishing expertise with grassroots storytelling.